Number of people injured after explosion at Donegal service station

 “NIFRS have dispatched the specialist rescue team along with specialist officers.”

-Sinn Fein TD Pearse Doherty told RTE News that it was after 3pm when the “devastating” explosion took place that has left “a very very dark cloud” over the community.
+Sinn Fein TD Pearse Doherty said it was after 3pm when the “devastating” explosion took place that has left “a very, very dark cloud” over the community.

-“It ripped right through this building, and this was a very busy location at that point in time.
+“It ripped right through this building, and this was a very busy location at that point in time,” he told RTE news.

 “There’s just quiet, it’s surreal.
 People are just holding on for hope, holding on to hear news, positive news coming from the emergency services.”